kkkaterinaaa/SoftArch-A9-Team12/README.md

 This project implements an event-driven system using RabbitMQ as the message broker, consisting of four separately deployable services: a user-facing REST API server that receives user messages, a filter service that removes messages containing stop-words, a screaming service that converts messages to uppercase, and a publish service that sends an email with the processed message.
 Additionally, the project includes an alternative pipes-and-filters architecture where services are directly connected through pipes/queues without the message broker.

-## Performance Report: Event-Driven System vs. Pipes-and-Filters Architecture
+## Event-Driven System vs. Pipes-and-Filters Architecture
-This report compares the performance of an Event-Driven System (EDS) using RabbitMQ as the message broker and a Pipes-and-Filters architecture where services are connected directly through pipes/queues.
-The comparison is based on metrics such as time behavior, resource utilization, and capacity.
+We compared the performance of an Event-Driven System (EDS) using RabbitMQ and a Pipes-and-Filters architecture.
+The comparison was based on time behavior, resource utilization, and capacity.
 ### 1. Time Behavior
-#### Event-Driven System (EDS):
+#### Event-Driven system (EDS):

     Mean Latency: 23.5 ms
     Effective Requests per Second (RPS): 831